vload/quizzz/README.md

 ## Installation & Launch
 The following are installation & launch instructions for Quizzz!.
 Pre-requisite knowledge about the utilisation of git and bash is assumed.
 - All referenced commands are for a windows based environment.
-Append `./` to the start of every gradle command if you are using a linux distribution.
+Append `./` to the start of every gradle command if you are using git bash or a linux distribution.

 ### Clone this Repository
 To run or contribute to this project, you must first clone this repository